 - Materials: Choosing a stone for your retaining wall will make all the difference in how it looks when completed.
 You’ll have many options to choose from and each option will affect the cost of your project.
 If the materials you choose are local, you can often get a better price and cut down on the amount of time it will take to get them.
 A different material may take longer to have shipped and could put a larger dent in your budget.

 - Size: A larger project will require more planning and more materials, causing the timeline to get longer and the budget to increase.
 When surveying your yard, the project may seem overwhelming.
-The team at Circle D Industries can evaluate the area and create a design that makes sense.
+The team at Circle D Construction can evaluate the area and create a design that makes sense.

 - Landscape: The type of ground you’re building on could influence the type of materials best suited for the job, along with the design plans.
 It’s important to consider the soil or foundation that the wall will sit on before making any decisions about design.

 Contact us today to get a retaining wall estimate specifically tailored for your yard.

 Because retaining wall design seems so simple, many homeowners attempt to take on the project on their own.
 There’s always a danger with taking on a large DIY project.
 The following are a few of the most common mistakes made when building a retaining wall without professional assistance, and some that even contractors without hardscaping experience have faced.

 - Choosing Materials: As we mentioned in the section above, different soil types call for different materials.
 While some types of stone and concrete may look beautiful and match the style you’re looking for, they may not be the best option for the type of ground you’re dealing with.
 The material you choose should be a balance between form and function.